davismwhaley/pathology-uncertainty-auditor/README.md

 ### For "Trustworthy AI"
 Most Medical AI gives a diagnosis with 99% confidence, even when it is wrong.
 This project demonstrates a **Data-Centric** approach.
 Instead of forcing a decision, this system acts as a "Second Opinion," alerting the pathologist: *"Warning: This image falls into Cluster 53.
 It looks Malignant, but mathematically resembles Benign tissue.
 Please verify."*

-*Below: The "Conflict Gallery."
-To the human eye, the benign and malignant samples in this cluster look nearly identical.*
+*Below: To the human eye, the benign and malignant samples in this cluster look nearly identical.*

 ![Conflict Gallery](https://github.com/davismwhaley/pathology-uncertainty-auditor/blob/main/results/Screenshot%202026-01-05%20155943.jpg)